Construction of Tight Frames on Graphs and Application to Denoising: Construction and Properties

-The form of the scaling function $\zeta_1$ used here is based on the work of \cite{gerard} where a theory of multiscale frame analysis is developed on very general metric spaces under certain geometrical assumptions.
-Without entering into detail, it is proved there that using this construction, the obtained frame functions $\Psi_{k,x_0}(x)$ are upper bounded by $O( (d(x,x_0)/b^k)^{-\nu})$ for $\nu$ arbitrary large.
+On the other hand the form of the scaling function $\zeta_1$ used in the present work is based on \cite{gerard} where a theory of multiscale frame analysis is developed on very general metric spaces under certain geometrical assumptions.
+Without entering into detail, it is proved there that using this construction, the obtained frame functions $\Psi_{kl}(x)$ are upper bounded by $O( (d(x,x_l)/b^k)^{-\nu})$ for $\nu$ arbitrary large.
 We observe that this type of localization estimate is sharper than \eqref{vdg:conc} for fixed $x$ and growing $k$, as well as for fixed scale $k$ and varying $x$.
-We conjecture that these theoretical results apply meaningfully in the discrete setting considered here, but it is out of the intended scope of the present paper to establish this formally.
+We conjecture that these theoretical results apply meaningfully in the discrete setting considered here, under the assumption that $x_1,\ldots,x_n$ are iid from a sufficiently regular distribution $\probzero$ on a regular manifold $\manifold{M}$, but it is out of the intended scope of the present paper to establish this formally.
 In particular ``meaningfully'' means that the constants involved in the bounds should be independent of the graph size (otherwise the bounds could potentially be devoid of interest for any particular graph, as pointed out above), a question that we are currently investigating.